joesolbrig/OneLine-/readme.txt

 OneLine Multibrowser/Application Launcher Alpha Release.

-What: This a keystroke application Launcher that also lets you check email, do a full-text search of your hard disk, browse Facebook, receive RSS feeds and browse the web.
+What: This is a keystroke application Launcher that also lets you check email, do a full-text search of your hard disk, scan Facebook, receive RSS feeds and browse the web.
 It's similar to Quick Silver for the Macintosh and even more similar to GnomeDo for Linux, especially the now-discontinued "Docky view" (though the Dock part isn't done yet).

 For installation instructions: please refer to the INSTALL.txt file.
 To begin: Launch OneLine.
 Type something, click on it or use the arrow-keys.
 It should be clear how you can browse files and other items.
 Pressing the alt-key shows which hotkeys activate which items.